whiteoutcapital/whiteoutcapital.github.io/README.md

 My name's Zack.
 I'm an entrepreneur and private investor.

-During the day, I co-own a profitable, bootstrapped enterprise software company.
+During the day, I'm a partner at a profitable, bootstrapped vertical market software company.
 We have two main lines of business: (1) data analytics apps for small and medium-sized businesses in a niche market and (2) long-term contract, mission-critical software for a large multi-national OEM.

 I also started [Gridiron AI](https://gridironai.com) with a couple of friends back in 2018 as a fun side project.
 We've developed machine learning models that predict fantasy football scores and NFL game outcomes with elite (though imperfect) accuracy.